apache/accumulo-website/_docs-2/configuration/overview.md

 on start up so processes must be restarted to apply changes.
 Certain properties can only be set in accumulo.properties.
 These properties have **zk mutable: no** in their description.
 Setting properties in accumulo.properties allows you to configure tablet servers with different settings.

-Site configuration can be overriden on the command line (using the `-o` option):
+Site configuration can be overriden when starting an Accumulo process on the command line (by using the `-o` option):
 ```
-accumulo tserver -o instance.secret=mysecret -o instance.volumes=hdfs://localhost:8020/accumulo -o instance.zookeeper.host=localhost:2181
+accumulo tserver -o instance.secret=mysecret -o instance.zookeeper.host=localhost:2181
 ```
-Overriding properties is useful if you can't change [accumulo.properties] and is done when running Accumulo using the [Accumulo docker image](https://github.com/apache/accumulo-docker).
+Overriding properties is useful if you can't change [accumulo.properties].
+It's done when [running Accumulo using Docker](https://github.com/apache/accumulo-docker).

 ### System